georgiiparla/wabot-public/README.md

 # 🤖 WhatsApp Bot

-A modern, content-driven WhatsApp chatbot designed for the Multimaxx entertainment company in Malta.
+A modern, content-driven WhatsApp chatbot.
 This bot serves as an automated information hub, providing customers with details about services, promotions, locations, and contact information through an interactive, button-based menu.

-Originally a childhood project, it has been refactored to use modern Node.js practices, focusing on security, scalability, and ease of maintenance.
+Originally a school project, it has been refactored to use modern Node.js practices, focusing on security, scalability, and ease of maintenance.

 ## ✨ Key Features